Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 #### Determining consensus

-Once the threshold threshold of Peers are observed by any Peer to be voting for the same ordering, the Peer marks and communicates this as a **proposed consensus point**.
+Once the threshold of Peers are observed by any Peer to be voting for the same ordering, the Peer marks and communicates this as a **proposed consensus point**.
 And once 2/3 of Peers are observed to have the same proposed consensus point with the same ordering, this value is taken by the Peer as the **new consensus point**.

 This is essentially a decentralised implementation of a 2-phase commit, and is used as a precaution against malicious Peers attempting to reverse consensus by changing their vote at the last minute (this might delay the consensus, but not stop it, since we are already past the tipping point where the good peers supporting the proposed consensus outweigh the bad peers).

 #### Illustration

-Consider a case where all peers A,B,C,D,E initially agree on an ordering (labelled `1`).
+Consider a case where all peers A,B,C,D,E initially agree on an ordering (labeled `1`).
 At this instant, peer B receives a set of new transactions, and proposes an updated ordering `2`.
 Initially, this is unknown to all other Peers.
 We can visualise this situation as a Matrix, where each row is the Belief help by one peer, and each column represents the latest signed belief observed by each peer from another peer.
 Each Peer also has knowledge of the current consensus defined by `1`.

 ```
   ABCDE Consensus